-In this Survey Club review I will give you all the details, so you can see exactly what to expect and judge for yourself if it will be worth it or not.
+This Survey Club review will give you and an inside look and all the details, so you can see exactly what to expect and judge for yourself if it will be worth it or not.

 What is Survey Club and what does the site offer?

 Survey Club was established in 2005 so it has been around for a while.
 This does however not guarantee quality and good opportunities.

 So let’s look at what this survey site offers, so you can see if it will be worth it.

 Before you join, it looks quite straightforward what Survey Club offers.